 Gavi natural environment untouched by modernity is the home to wildlife and birds.
 Tourist visiting Gavi can enjoy the sight of this wildlife in their natural habitat through Jeep safaris to take a glimpse of the endangered species like Nilgiri Tahr and Lion-tailed macaque if you are lucky, Kerala’s favourite elephants among others.
 Gavi is a home to over 260 species of birds including the great pied hornbill, woodpecker, and kingfishers.
 Gavi is a birdwatchers delight.

 Go boating on the crystal clear Gavi reservoir and Kochupamba to take home memory of a lifetime that remains as clear as the Gavi lake.
 Row boating facility is available at Gavi.
 Tourist wearing lifejackets is a must.
 Rowing along the emerald hued natural backdrop is a welcome change from everyday monotony.
 Get adventurous spirit at Gavi.

 Gavi is a fertile land and the local’s mastery over the land has blessed the land with vegetation.
-A leisure visit to the nearby cardamom plantation, tea estate and the local factory is a sight to behold.
-The visit gives more insight into the people and living
+A leisure visit to the nearby cardamom plantationis, coffee plantation and cardamom curing centre a sight to behold.

 Gavi gives an amazing view of the Sabarimala amongst the lush green surrounding.
 Sarbarimala, the Hindu pilgrimage centre visited by millions of devotees from all over India and across the world is located in the Western Ghat mountain ranges.
 It is the largest annual pilgrimage in world with an estimated 45–50 million devotees visiting every year.